-The Council accounts for any uncertain tax provision, if any, using the provisions of Financial Accounting Standards Board ASC 740, Income Taxes.
-Using that guidance, tax positions initially need to be recognized in the financial statements when it is more-likely-than-not the position will be sustained upon examination by the tax authorities.
-As of October 31, 2011, the Council had no uncertain tax positions that qualify for either recognition or disclosure in the financial statements.
-The Council is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Council believes it is no longer subject to examinations for years prior to 2008.
+A liability for uncertain tax positions initially needs to be recognized in the financial statements when it is more-likely-than-not the position will not be sustained upon examination by tax authorities.
+As of October 31, 2012 and 2011, the Council had no uncertain tax positions that qualify for either recognition or disclosure in the financial statements.
+The Council is no longer subject to selection for U.S. federal and state income tax examinations by tax authorities for fiscal years before 2009.